macmullensantiago/Apuntes--/README.md

      It's a sequence of specific instructions that I do in order.
 Along the way I have some tests and depending on the value of that test, I may change where I am in that            sequence of instructions.

       * Declarative -

+  ### What is package?
+     * A package is a reusable bundle of code and/or assets
+     * NPM - world largest software registry
+     * The npm init command allows to create a package.json file

   ### Program is a recipe
      * Given a set fixed of primitives a good programmer can program anything.